 Finally, there are differences intrinsic to the optimization methods.
-Figure~\ref{fig:iterations} shows the number of objective function evaluations for increasing levels of noise, for both the ethylene rotation simulation (left) and the Hubbard model with 4 electrons (right).
-There is little sensitivity to noise in the much simpler rotation simulation, except for BFGS which falls apart at high noise levels.
-A clearer picture emerges in the Hubbard simulation: convergence criteria that take into account the observed level of noise in their definition of ``no improvement'' work best.
-E.g.\ PyBobyqa, which uses a fixed threshold, fails to converge, because noise causes sufficient differences between iterations to remain above threshold, so it continues, using up the full budget.
+Figure~\ref{fig:iterations} shows the number of evaluations for increasing levels of noise, for both the ethylene rotation simulation (left) and the Hubbard model with 4 electrons (right).
+There is little sensitivity to noise in the (much simpler) rotation simulation, except for BFGS which falls apart at high noise levels.
+A clearer picture emerges in the Hubbard simulation: convergence criteria that take into account the observed level of noise in their convergence criteria work best.
+E.g.\ PyBobyqa, which uses a fixed threshold, fails to converge, because noise causes sufficient differences between iterations to remain above threshold, leading it to use up the full budget.
 The other optimizers, which either track overall improvement or improvement within an iteration given the noise, stop much earlier as noise increases.
 This is especially beneficial when conserving budget is important to allow switching of optimizers, e.g.\ from ImFil to SnobFit as shown in the previous section, while remaining within the budget overall.